adityas4507/Caesar_Cipher_Project/README.md

 ---

-##💡 Example-1:
+## 💡Example-1:

-Type 'encode' to encrypt, type 'decode' to decrypt: encode
+1. Type 'encode' to encrypt, type 'decode' to decrypt:
+2. encode
-Type your message:
+3. Type your message:
-hello
+4. hello
-Type the shift number:
+5. Type the shift number:
-5
+6. 5
-Here is the encoded result: mjqqt
+7. Here is the encoded result: mjqqt

-##💡 Example-2:
+## 💡 Example-2:

-Type 'encode' to encrypt, type 'decode' to decrypt: decode
+1. Type 'encode' to encrypt, type 'decode' to decrypt:
+2. decode
-Type your message:
+3. Type your message:
-mjqqt
+4. mjqqt
-Type the shift number:
+5. Type the shift number:
-5
+6. 5
-Here is the decoded result: hello
+7. Here is the decoded result: hello

 ---

 ## 🛠 Code Highlights

--> shift_amount %= len(alphabet) ensures wrapping beyond z
+- shift_amount %= len(alphabet) ensures wrapping beyond z.
--> Preserves spaces and punctuation
+- Preserves spaces and punctuation.
--> Loop allows user to encode/decode multiple times
+- Loop allows user to encode/decode multiple times.

 ---